Towards exact relativistic theory of Earth's geoid undulation: Introduction

 Knowledge of the figure and size of the Earth is vitally important in geophysics and in applied sciences for determining precise position of objects on Earth's surface and in near space, depicting correctly topographic maps, creating digital terrain models, and many others.
 Solution of this problem is challenging for the real figure of the Earth has an irregular shape which can be neither described by a simple analytic expression nor easily computed as mass distribution of the Earth is not known well enough \citep{Moritz_1967}.
 To manage solution of this problem, C.~F. Gauss proposed to take one of the equipotential surfaces of Earth's gravitational field as a mathematical idealization approximating the real shape of the Earth such that it coincides with the mean sea level of idealized oceans representing the surface of homogeneous water masses at rest, subject only to the force of gravity and free from variations with time \citep{Torge_2012_book}.
 In 1873, a German mathematician J.~B. Listing \footnote{It is the same J.~B. Listing who introduced in 1847 the term {\it topology} in mathematics.} coined the term {\it geoid} to describe this mathematical surface and, since then, the geoid has become a subject of a considerable scientific investigation in geodesy, oceanography, geophysics, and other Earth sciences \citep{Amalvict_geoid_survey}.
 Geoid's equipotential surface is perpendicular everywhere to the gravity force vector defining direction of the plumb line.
 In its own turn, the direction of plumb line is defined by the law of distribution of mass density inside Earth's crust and mantle.
 For the mass distribution is basically uneven, the shape of geoid's surface is not an ellipsoid of revolution with regularly varying curvature.

 The Stokes-Poincar\'e theorem has played a major role in developing the theory of Earth's figure: if a body of total mass $M$ rotates with constant angular velocity $\O$ about a fixed axis, and if ${\cal S}$ is a level surface of its gravity field enclosing the entire mass, then the gravity potential in the exterior space of ${\cal S}$ is uniquely determined \footnote{In classic geodesy Earth's angular velocity is denoted $\o$.
-However, this symbol is commonly used in general relativity to denote vorticity, and we employ it later on in relativistic equations.} by $M$, $\O$, and the parameters defining ${\cal S}$ \citep{Torge_2012_book}.
+However, this symbol is commonly used in general relativity to denote vorticity, and we do not employ it in this paper.} by $M$, $\O$, and the parameters defining ${\cal S}$ \citep{Torge_2012_book}.
 However, geodesy is more interested in the inverse problem of the theory of Earth's figure which is to determine the shape of geoid from observed values of gravitational field.

 Geoid's precise calculation is usually carried out by combining a global geopotential model of gravitational field with terrestrial gravity anomalies measured in the region of interest and supplemented with the local/regional topographic information.
 The gravity anomalies (along with other modern methods \citep{Torge_2012_book}) allow us to find out the undulation of geoid's surface that is measured with respect to a reference level surface of the World Geodetic System \citep{Lohmar_1988} established in 1984 (WGS84), and last revised in 2004.
 This reference surface is called a reference ellipsoid.
 Geoid's undulation is given in terms of height above the ellipsoid taken along the normal line to ellipsoid's surface (see \url{http://earth-info.nga.mil/GandG/wgs84/} for more detail).